-The questions below aim to capture a broad range of feelings of self-efficacy, including those that are linked to seeing a future in the company (a measure correlated with intent to leave).
+Our questions aim to capture a broad range of feelings of self-efficacy, including those that are linked to seeing a future in the company (a measure correlated with intent to leave).

 - I can see myself growing and developing my career in this company.

-These questions are used and validated in both the private sector and the public sector Federal Employee Viewpoint Survey.
+Here are some examples of questions used and validated in both the private sector and the public sector Federal Employee Viewpoint Survey.

 - I am proud of the work that I do.